sagri-tokyo/autopolygons_api/README.md

 ## Merge split polygons into one polygon in DB

-Pass float number after --script-args(This number is an IoU theshold to merge polygons)
+Pass float number after --script-args(This number is an IoU threshold to merge polygons)

 If you don't pass that, it merges when polygons are intersected